quantmind/pulsar/docs/source/design.rst

 The actor **hand-shake** is the mechanism with which an :class:`.Actor` register its :ref:`mailbox address <tutorials-messages>` with its manager.
-The actor manager is either a :class:`.Monitor` or the :class:`.Arbiter` depending on which spawned the actor.
+The actor manager is either a :class:`.Monitor` or the :ref:`arbiter <design-arbiter>` depending on which spawned the actor.

 The handshake occurs when the monitor receives, for the first time, the actor :ref:`notify message <actor_notify_command>`.